-Detection of hard-coded secrets.
-We first manually analyzed 100 WeChat mini-apps, and observed that although such app secrets are eventually used as request parameters to standard API calls (e.g., code2session API, see Appendix A.1 and Figure 4), they are also used to make calls to custom APIs of a mini-app developer server (see Figure 5 in Appendix), or even a few obfuscated functions, which will invoke the standard APIs on the server side.
-To find and capture the app secret patterns, we designed regular expressions for WeChat and Baidu to identify such secrets in the unpacked mini-app code (following similar approaches based on pattern, keywords, and entropy [26, 27, 40]).
+We first manually analyzed 100 WeChat mini-apps, and observed that although such app secrets are eventually used as request parameters to standard API calls (e.g., code2session API, see 2.1 and Figure 5), they are also used to make calls to custom APIs of a mini-app developer server (see Figure 6), or even a few obfuscated functions, which will invoke the standard APIs on the server side.
+To find and capture the app secret patterns, we designed regular expressions for WeChat and Baidu to identify such secrets in the unpacked mini-app code (following similar approaches based on pattern, keywords, and entropy [18, 19, 30]).
 Some parts of the source code of the reverse-engineered mini-app are highly obfuscated, making it difficult to analyze.
 However, the variable names used for identifying the app ID and app secret are not obfuscated as observed in our initial manual analysis.
 Any JSON data, including API request parameters, will not be obfuscated as the server interprets the received data depending on the variable names.
 Similarly, static string matching is also used against a set of 84 server-side APIs in total to detect calling of these APIs directly from the mini-app.
 Note that we do not distinguish between the case where a mini-app discloses its own secret and the case where it discloses the secret of another mini-app (which may happen due to code cloning).
-All our identified app secrets are validated by calling the getAccessToken API [54] (see the discussion below about obtaining the access token), ensuring that all the identified secrets are valid and there are no false positives.
+All our identified app secrets are validated by calling the getAccessToken API [39] (see the discussion below about obtaining the access token), ensuring that all the identified secrets are valid and there are no false positives.